Updated: Jun 23

-My Speed & Agility workshops, and online speed programs are great for Rugby and League players to develop knowledge on the technique of speed and change of direction, along with how to develop strength, power and mobility, but this is only half the process of becoming the best Rugby player you can be.
+My Explosive SPEED Clinics, and online SPEED programs are great for Rugby and League players to develop knowledge on all the skills that will make them FAST which includes the technique of acceleration, strength, power, muscle activation and flexibility, but this is only half the process of becoming the best player your child can be.

-The real work begins when the participants have left the workshop, or started training with the online program.
-They know the drills/exercises and they have the optimum reps/sets to follow.
-However, they often fall short when it comes to one thing….
+The real work begins when the participants have left the clinics, or started training with my ONLINE SPEED PROGRAMS.
+They know the exact drills/exercises they need to be doing to get FAST.

 Practice, practice, practice !

 I keep drumming it into the athletes I coach, and I know it can sometimes feel monotonous but the result of repetition is remarkable.

 Repetition will ensure that the technique becomes ingrained into your muscle memory.
 Thus, the speed technique will become second nature to your body, and you will no longer have to “think” what you need to be doing during a game to be explosively fast.

 For example, every time either Perry Baker (fastest Rugby 7’s player on the planet), or Josh Addo-Carr (fastest player in the NRL), receive the ball and put on the after-burners, the technique of speed is effortless.
 They simply don’t need to think about it!

 Muscle memory is the ability to perform a skill without having to think about it.
 It’s second nature.
 This is achieved through repeating a skill over and over again.
 It is your muscles knowing what to do and when to do it, so you don't have to 'think about it'.